bahmutov/cypress-examples/docs/recipes/overflow.md

       throw new Error('Expected a jQuery object')
     }

-    // find the parent container
+    // find the parent container using the given selector
+    // and jQuery method "parents"
     const container = this._obj.parents(containerSelector)
+    // get both bounding rectangles
     const parentContainer = container[0].getBoundingClientRect()
     const rect = this._obj[0].getBoundingClientRect()